PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 .. image:: images/dftutorial9902.png
    :align: center

-Now, when we issue the order for our lads to “stay inside” they won’t be hanging around the entrance!
+Now, when we issue the order for our lads to :guilabel:`stay inside` they won’t be hanging around the entrance!
 Super!
 One thing I’m concerned about is that anyone above our entrance could get a clear shot down to fleeing dwarfs.
 Lets stop that by building a wall.
 While we’re at it lets tidy the bits of land poking out over open air.
 Flip up and down between levels and you’ll see where some tidying needs to be done.
 Channel away!
-As for the wall,  you know how to make walls using “b” and “C”, so go ahead and do it, here’s how mine turned out!
+As for the wall,  you know how to make walls using :kbd:`b`, :kbd:`C` so go ahead and do it, here’s how mine turned out!

 .. image:: images/dftutorial9903.png